vishutyagi0210/Linux101/readme.md

 4. **answers.md**
    ➤ For contributors to submit answers via pull requests.
-   Well-structured and quality answers will be reviewed and merged.
+   Well-structured and high-quality answers will be reviewed and merged.

 ---

 ## 🛠️ Troubleshooting

-This section contains **real-world debugging and troubleshooting challenges** that will improve your problem-solving ability.
+This section contains **real-world debugging and troubleshooting challenges** that will improve your problem-solving skills.

 You will learn how to:
 - Identify system issues
 - Debug errors
+- Analyze logs
 - Fix real production-like problems

 ---